 The methodology starts with an analysis of the consolidated financial information of the Iberdrola group and of the various country subholding companies, in order to select the most significant accounting headings and notes, pursuant to quantitative (materiality) and qualitative (business risk and third-party visibility) standards.
 The headings and notes selected area grouped into management cycles or large processes in which the selected information is generated.
-The cycles are analysed and a description of each of them is prepared as a means for identifying the potential risks of error in the financial information in relation to attributes like integrity, presentation, valuation, cut-off, recording and validity.
-The risks identified are subject to a process of prioritisation, selecting the most significant ones applying professional judgement regarding a number of indicators (existence of documented processes and controls, existence of systems that automate the process, whether there have been any incidents in the past, whether the process is known and mature or if judgement must be used to make estimates).
+The cycles are analysed and a high-level description of each of them is prepared as a means for identifying the potential risks of error in the financial information in relation to attributes like integrity, presentation, valuation, cut-off, recording and validity.
+The risks identified are subject to a process of evaluation, selecting the most significant ones, applying professional judgement regarding a number of indicators (existence of documented processes and controls, intervention of systems that automate the process, occurrence of incidents in the past, familiarity with and maturity of the process, and need for the use of judgement to make estimates).
 The risks of fraud are not subject to explicit identification, although they are taken into account to the extent that they can generate material errors in the financial information.

-Once the most significant risks have been selected, the controls required for the mitigation or management thereof are selected and designed, with these controls being subject to monitoring and documentation, as well as systematic review by the Internal Audit Area.
+Once the most significant risks have been selected and the main aspects to be controlled are identified, the controls required for the mitigation or management thereof are selected and designed, with these controls being subject to monitoring and documentation, as well as systematic review by the Internal Audit Area.